Policy Number: 430

 Some of the provisions of this benefit may not apply to schools with reciprocal tuition agreements, and are instead governed by inter-institutional agreements in place at the time of matriculation.
 Please consult with the Office of Enrollment for more information.

-For questions on tuition remission for eligible students admitted to Rice, contact the Director of Benefits.
+For questions on tuition remission for eligible students admitted to Rice, contact the benefits office.
 For questions on reciprocal tuition agreements with other universities, contact the Office of Enrollment.

 Any questions of interpretation regarding this policy shall be referred to the Human Resources Office for a determination.